“The One You Can’t Have” (The Honeys)

 Unfortunately, none of the Honeys tracks saw more than modest regional success.
 That’s a shame, because Brian, on those records, faithfully reproduced the West Coast Wall of Soundish Girl Group sound.
 Case in point is “The One You Can’t Have,” which is an up-tempo shuffle driven by Hal Blaine’s drums and the backing of the rest of the Wrecking Crew.
 Brian wrote and produced it and it’s a classic Girl Group record.
 (Brian also references himself in the lyrics: “And Brian’s awful sweet to me,” right there in the second line of the first verse.)

 Outside of the Honeys, the girls sang backup vocals on a number of Beach Boys tracks (including “Be True to Your School”) and on several songs by Jan and Dean (“The New Girl in School,” “Dead Man’s Curve,” and “The Little Old Lady from Pasadena”).
 When Ginger Blake left the group in 1969, Diane and Marilyn continued for a bit under the name of American Spring, with Brian Wilson again acting as songwriter and producer for their sole album, 1972’s Spring.
-The sisters broke up a few years later but reunited in the early ’80s for two comeback albums that didn’t go anywhere.
+The sister act broke up a few years later but reunited in the early ’80s for two comeback albums that didn’t go anywhere.

 Brian and Marilyn divorced in 1979.
-Marilyn got custody of daughters Carnie and Wendy (later to be two thirds of the ’90s vocal group Wilson Philips). and became a successful real estate broker in Encino, California.
+Marilyn got custody of daughters Carnie and Wendy (later to be two thirds of the ’90s vocal group Wilson Philips) and became a successful real estate broker in Encino, California.
 She’s still there today, aged 75.

 Share this post